OpenRefine/OpenRefine/docs/src/how-tos/build_from_source.md

 * [Apache Maven](https://maven.apache.org)  (OPTIONAL)
 * A Unix/Linux shell environment OR the Windows command line

-From the top level directory in the OpenRefine application you can build, test and run OpenRefine using the `./refine` shell script (if you are working in a *nix shell), or using the `refine.bat` script from the Windows command line.
+From the top level directory in the OpenRefine application you can build, test and run OpenRefine using the `./refine` shell script (if you are working in a &ast;nix shell), or using the `refine.bat` script from the Windows command line.
 Note that the `refine.bat` on Windows only supports a subset of the functionality, supported by the `refine` shell script.
 The example commands below are using the `./refine` shell script, and you will need to use `refine.bat` if you are working from the Windows command line.

 If you are working from the Windows command line you must also install a Java JDK, and [set the JAVA_HOME environment variable](http:confluence.atlassian.com/display/DOC/Setting+the+JAVA\_HOME+Variable+in+Windows) (please ensure it points to the JDK, and not the JRE)